The Library’s new catalog is here. Call 419.259.5200 or visit any location for help.

 A: I do hate you.
 So much.

 A: On top of the fact that I have a not-so-secret obsession with the city of Florence, this book has everything that makes for a great crime story.
 There are so many layers of bizarreness that I almost don’t know where to begin.
 Back in the 1960s a serial killer began attacking couples in “lover’s lane” situations (Which, as an aside, is a very common practice in Italy.
-The couples -- not the killers.).
-The attacks started out slow, but as the 80s came around they became much more frequent until they suddenly stopped in 1985.
+The couples — not the killers.).
+The attacks started out slow, but as the 1980s came around they became much more frequent until they suddenly stopped in 1985.
 Flash forward to the mid aughts, American author Douglas Preston and his family move to Italy and he discovers that the house he has rented is the sight of one of the murders.
 So, he does what authors are wont to do and begins to ask questions.
-He hooks up with Spezi, one of the original journalists on the “Il Monstro” beat, and it only gets more insane from there.
+He hooks up with Spezi, one of the original journalists on the “Il Monstro” beat, and it only gets more outlandish from there.

 K: Uhhhh, I admire his ambition because I would seriously just up and move.
 Immediately.